-1. Insert the driver CD into the drive after loading your operating system, and then you can see the interface below.
+1. Insert the driver disk into the drive after loading your operating system, and then you can see the interface below.

-Left-click AMD RS740 Chipset driver, and follow the instructions below to install the chipset driver.
+Left-click AMD Chipset Driver, and follow the instructions below to install the chipset driver.

-Left-click Realtek HD Audio driver, and follow the instructions below to install the sound driver.
+Left-click Realtek HD Audio Driver, and follow the instructions below to install the sound driver.

-Left-click Realtek PCIE network Driver, and follow the instructions below to install the network driver.
+4. Left-click Realtek network Driver, and follow the instructions below to install the network driver.